ftm-khamse/practice-js/problemn16/README.md

 # problem 26

 You are at a restaurant, and you want to calculate the tip for your meal.
 Write a JavaScript function called calculateTip that takes two inputs: the total cost of the meal and the tip percentage.Your function should calculate the tip amount and return it.

+# Problem 27

+Write a function that takes a string and returns the file extension, which is the string after the last dot (.) in the string.
+If there is no dot in the string, return empty string.